jeyrb/hass_mikrotik_sms/README.md

   username: !secret mikrotik_user
   password: !secret mikrotik_password
   port: lte1
+  ban_premium: true # default
+  country_codes_allowed: 91, 43 # automatically adds country code for Home Assistant configured region
 ```

 With the user and password added to the HomeAssistant `secrets.yaml` file

 Optionally an `smscentre` can be configured, and also `timeout` in seconds tuned ( default 20 seconds).

+To allow calling to any international code, use `0` as the wildcard in `country_codes_allowed`

 ## Options